MythicForge/BattleLite-Maps/README.md

 It runs entirely in the browser.
 With no extra frills, bells and whistles beyond what is generally needed for running an in person game.
 This app was designed to be very lightweight and require very minimal hardware.
 The design and purpose of this app was to be the opposite of what a lot of modern VTT apps have become, and be just a simple tool that allows for GM's and players to play without having to worry your PC sounding like a jet engine taking off.

+This was 100% created using AI.
+If you are an advocate against using anything AI, I apologize but you will need to find another app.
+This is **NOT** intended as a statement of whether AI is good or not, just being up front and honest how this app was made.
+I lack the skill or desire to take the time away from daily life to pour into a tool I use once a weekend.
+However, if you are a developer and would like to contribute or want to adjust I am not opposed to contributions.

+If this is something you feel would be helpful to you and your table, here is some documentation.

 ---

 ## What it does